How to drive to Gray’s Peak in Colorado

 Is the road to Gray’s Peak in Colorado unpaved?

-Set high in the Front Range of the Rocky Mountains of central Colorado, the road to Gray’s Peak upper trailhead parking lot is completely unpaved with many rocky, loose climbs, washouts, and potholes.
+Set high in the Front Range of the Rocky Mountains, the road to Gray’s Peak upper trailhead parking lot is completely unpaved with many rocky, loose climbs, washouts, and potholes.
 It’s called Stevens Gulch Road (Road 321).
 The road is no longer maintained, with cuts in the road over two feet deep and large stones in the path.

 How long is the road to Gray’s Peak in Colorado?